citusdata/citus/README.md

 ### Creating distributed schemas

-You can turn an existing schema into a distriubuted schema by calling `citus_schema_distribute`:
+You can turn an existing schema into a distributed schema by calling `citus_schema_distribute`:

 ```sql
 SELECT citus_schema_distribute('user_service');